dewynl/msc-ai-capstone-project/docs/dissertation.md

 - **English-only content:** The system generates English educational content exclusively, limiting international applicability.

 **Data Limitations**
-- **Synthetic training data:** All 1,300 training examples are synthetically generated using GPT-4.
+- **Synthetic training data:** All 1,300 training examples are synthetically generated using Claude (Anthropic's large language model).
 This approach addressed institutional data access restrictions and GDPR requirements, but synthetic data may not capture the full diversity of real syllabi—unconventional pedagogical approaches, institutional variations, or edge cases that exist in authentic educational materials.
 - **STEM focus:** Training data covers Computer Science (42%), Mathematics (31%), Physics (18%), and Engineering (9%), with no humanities, social sciences, or business content.
 Cross-disciplinary generalization remains unvalidated.

 **Evaluation Limitations**